open-component-model/ocm-k8s-toolkit/docs/getting-started/deploy-helm-chart-bootstrap.md

 The [concept](../../README.md#concept) showed a basic example of how to deploy a Helm chart using the OCM K8s Toolkit, in which an operator or dev-ops engineer can define a `ResourceGraphDefinition` to deploy a Helm chart into a Kubernetes cluster.
 However, there are scenarios, where the developer already knows how the deployment should look like and what should be configured.
-So, the developer can already create a `ResourceGraphDefinition` and deliver it with the OCM component.
+So, the developer can create a `ResourceGraphDefinition` beforehand and deliver it with the OCM component itself.

 In such a case, we need to bootstrap the `ResourceGraphDefinition` from the OCM component and apply it to the cluster.
-To do so, we use the OCM K8s Toolkit resource `deployer`.
-By referencing a `Resource` by name, the deployer will download the `ResourceGraphDefinition` (RGD) from the OCM component and apply it to the cluster:
+To do so, we use the OCM K8s Toolkit resource `Deployer`.
+By referencing the `Resource` containing the `ResourceGraphDefinition` by name, the deployer will download the content from the OCM component and apply it to the cluster.

+The following guide demonstrates how to deploy a Helm chart using a `ResourceGraphDefinition` that is also delivered with the same OCM component.
+Additionally, it shows how to *localize* a Helm chart.

+> [!NOTE]
+> *Localization* describes the process of inserting a new image reference into a deployment instruction, e.g. a Helm
+> chart.
+It is a two-step process:
+> 1. When an OCM component and its resources is transferred to another registry, the resources of type `OCI Artifact`
+> with an access pointing to an image reference, will update this image reference to the new registry location in
+> their respective component descriptors (For example, if you use the command `ocm transfer ctf --copy-resources...`).
+> 2. However, the deployment using the image, is not aware of this change.
+Accordingly, we need to insert the new image
+> reference into the deployment instruction, for instance by using FluxCD's `HelmRelease.values`-field for Helm charts.

+The following diagram shows an overview of the resources and their relationships of this guide:

 ```mermaid
 flowchart TB